svsool/memo/CONTRIBUTING.md

 ## Releasing

-1. Bump version using [semver](https://semver.org/) and yarn built-in commands either `yarn version --patch`, `yarn version --minor` or `yarn version --major`
-    - Patch update for bug fixes, dependency updates and small changes
-    - Minor update for features and bigger changes in a backwards compatible manner
-    - Major update for features with incompatible API changes
+*You can skip this section if your contribution comes via PR from forked repository*

+1. Remember to update [new version notifications](https://github.com/svsool/vscode-memo/blob/2d187fd65218473c4264e992aa4a2497666614f2/src/features/newVersionNotifier.ts#L6) if needed
+1. Run `yarn release`
-1. Push to origin with `git push && git push --tags`
+1. Push to origin with `git push --follow-tags origin master`
-1. CI will automatically create new release with changes since the last release, it will also attach release artifacts and publish extension to the marketplace
+1. After push CI will automatically:
+    - create new release
+    - attach release artifacts
+    - publish extension to the marketplace

 ## Conventions